sdouche/collective.recipe.sphinxbuilder/collective/recipe/sphinxbuilder/README.txt

 Sphinx is the rising tool in the Python community to build documentation.
 See http://sphinx.pocoo.org.

 It is now used for instance by Python.
-See http://docs.python.org/dev.
+See http://docs.python.org/dev and many others

 Sphinx uses reStructuredText, and can be used to write your buildout-based application.
 This recipe sets everything up for you, so you can